 You typically remember what’s unusual.
 You probably remembered the word, Zulu.
 Why?
 Because it stood out from the rest of the list and a vivid mental image almost certainly sprang into your mind of a Zulu warrior.
 We tend to remember what is odd, bizarre, comical or rude.
 You generally retain information that is organised.
 You may have automatically written down some words in groups – objects and subjects that fit into the same category - Animals – Cat, Bird, Sheep.

 You remember “real” things more quickly.
 The list also contained words such as Love, Truth, Wisdom and Meaning.
 These are the least well remembered because they are not unique or concrete.
 They are not things; they are ideas.
 “Real” things are easier to remember than abstract ideas because you can picture them in your mind’s eye.

-Have lots of beginnings and ends in your learning sessions– take breaks
+Have a lot of beginnings and ends in your learning sessions– take breaks;

 We remember pictures many times better than words – so find a way to make a picture of what you are learning.